dougramirez/otel-distributed-tracing/README.md

 After you have SigNoz running, execute the `run.sh` script.
 It will start the `bands` and `reviews` services, run the client app, and then shutdown the `bands` and `reviews` services.

-You can also run start the services and run the client app manually.
+You can also start the services and run the client app manually.

 ### `bands-api`